SatbirTanda/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ### The Different HMI Levels:
 Please refer to [Knowing the In-Car UI Status](Knowing the In-Car UI Status) for information about HMI levels.

+### Where to go from here
+You should now be able to connect to a head unit or emulator.
+From here, [learn about designing a user interface](Displaying Information/Designing a User Interface).
+For further details on connecting, see (Getting Started/Connecting to a SDL Core).